FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 How it works
 ^^^^^^^^^^^^^^

-Use the setting :ref:`plugin-config` to point to your plugin.
+Use the config setting :ref:`plugin-config` to point to your plugin(s).

-Here are the assumptions FlexMeasures makes to be able to import the Blueprint:
+Here are the assumptions FlexMeasures makes to be able to import your Blueprint:

-- Your plugin folder contains an __init__.py file.
+- The plugin folder contains an __init__.py file.
-- In this init, you define a Blueprint object called <plugin folder>_bp
+- In this init, you define a Blueprint object called ``<plugin folder>_bp``.

 We'll refer to the plugin with the name of your plugin folder.